PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/04-Configuration-Settings.md

 #### PHPExcel_CachedObjectStorageFactory::cache_to_sqlite

-Uses an SQLite 2 "in-memory"" database for caching cell data.
+Uses an SQLite 2 "in-memory" database for caching cell data.
 Unlike other caching methods, neither cells nor an index are held in PHP memory - an indexed database table makes it unnecessary to hold any index in PHP memory, which makes this the most memory-efficient of the cell caching methods.

 #### PHPExcel_CachedObjectStorageFactory::cache_to_sqlite3;